OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/derivatives.rst

 Adding Derivatives to Your Components
 ======================================

 Many optimization algorithms make use of gradients.
 In our simple example problem, the SLSQP driver estimates the gradient at various times during the solution procedure by performing a local finite-difference step.
 Calculating the gradient typically involves one or more executions of the objective function depending on the finite difference method that is used.
 This, of course, means that your model is executed additional times each iteration.

 Sometimes, the solution process can be sped up by having a component supply its own derivatives.
 These derivatives may be analytical (as you will see in this example), or they might be estimated by some other means.
 Additionally, these derivatives can be more accurate than those estimated by finite differencing the component, and they are not dependent on the right choice of a step-size parameter.

-.. index:: Finite Difference with Analytical Derivatives (FFAD)
+.. index:: Finite Difference

 In OpenMDAO, derivatives can be specified in the component API.
 A component's set of specified derivatives is used to replace that component's output